Student Clubs and Organizations

 Janus Players: Encompasses all aspects of drama: acting, production, and backstage preparation.
 Advisors: Vana Trudeau, x4410 and Brian Rice x4356

 Jazz Club: To encourage greater participation in the performance and appreciation of jazz music by the community and the student body at large.
 Advisor: Jerry Skelley, x4408

 Junto Club: Sponsors field trips to places related to great American literary works primarily in New England.
 Advisor: Delores Bird, x4658

 Legacy Club: Promotes collaboration between CCCC's students and non-profit organizations.
 Strives to involve students and on-campus projects and to assist in helping impoverish students connect with the right organizations.
 Advisor: Caren Pray, x4325

 Nursing Club: Sponsors community projects and campus activities; promotes membership and participation in the Massachusetts Senate and Student Nurses and the Massachusetts Nurses Assoc.; lobbies for financial aid and improvement of nursing conditions.
-Advisor: TBD
+Advisor: Gayle Ridgway x4436

 Rotaract Club: Provides an opportunity for college students to enhance their knowledge and skills that will assist them in professional development, to address the physical and social needs of their communities, and to promote better relations between all people worldwide through a framework of friendship and service.
 Advisor: Kathy Andrews, x4392